cutthroat78/Language-Learning-Resources/Template.md

 ## Keyboards
 - [Keyman](https://keyman.com/) - Keyboards layouts for over 2000 languages for use on Windows, MacOS, Linux, Android, Iphone, Ipad and to use [online](https://keymanweb.com/)
 ## Websites
-- [Native Languages of the Americas Website](https://www.native-languages.org/) - Keyboards layouts for over 2000 languages for use on Windows, MacOS, Linux, Android, IPhone, IPad and to use online
+- [Native Languages of the Americas Website](https://www.native-languages.org/) - A website by a small non-profit organization dedicated to the survival of Native American languages, particularly through the use of Internet technology.
+Typically, has links to guides, word lists, information on culture and history and other resources
 # Games
 ## Apps
 ## Courses